 An 11-year-old today is performing at the level that an 8 or 9-year-old was performing at 30 years ago.
 (Shayer et al., 2007).

-Dunckley (2015) remarked, “In 2013 a controversial new diagnosis – Disruptive Mood Dysregulation Disorder (DMDD) – was introduced in the DSM-5.
+Dunckley (2015) remarked, “In 2013, a controversial new diagnosis – Disruptive Mood Dysregulation Disorder (DMDD) – was introduced in the DSM-5.
 The presentation of a child with chronic irritation, poor focus, rageful behavior, meltdowns, and oppositional-defiant behavior was more commonplace, and there is legitimate concern that these children are being misdiagnosed with bipolar disorder or other conditions and are being prescribed antipsychotic medication.
-In the face of such diagnoses, psychiatrists felt it was necessary to define a new disorder that more accurately matches these children’s symptoms, despite a lack of definitive proof that these symptoms indeed represent a true, organic mental health disorder.”
+In the face of such diagnoses, psychiatrists felt it was necessary to define a new disorder that more accurately matches these children’s symptoms, despite a lack of definitive proof that these symptoms indeed represent a true organic mental health disorder.”
 She goes on to conjecture, “But what if this ‘disorder’ characterized by dysregulation is not some mysterious new plague, but environmentally related?
 If we ask ourselves, ‘What is the biggest change in our children’s environment compared to only one generation ago?’ the answer is not gluten, pesticides, plastics, or food dye, but the advent of the Internet, cell phones, and wireless communication.
 Might DMDD really be a by-product of constant bombardment from electronic screen devices, causing the brain to short-circuit?
 And what if the systematic removal of such screen devices provided much-needed relief, almost immediately?”

-Electronic Screen Syndrome (ESS) as defined by Dunckley (2015) is a constellation of symptoms from exposure to electronic screens as characterized by a state of hyperarousal (fight or flight) and mood dysregulation.
+Electronic Screen Syndrome (ESS), as defined by Dunckley (2015), is a constellation of symptoms from exposure to electronic screens as characterized by a state of hyperarousal (fight or flight) and mood dysregulation.
 ESS is essentially a disorder of dysregulation.
 Due to the overstimulating nature of interactive screen time, the nervous system shifts into fight or flight mode, which leads to dysregulation and disorganization of various biological systems.
-Sometimes this stress is immediate and obvious, such as while playing a video game.
-At other times the stress response can be subtler and takes place gradually from repetitious screen interaction, such as frequent on-going texting and social media consumption.
-Finally, it might be delayed only to erupt after years of screen-time have accumulated.
-Regardless of which pathway, repeated fight-or-flight overstimulation of the nervous system from electronics will often have an end result of a very dysregulated child.
+Sometimes, this stress is immediate and obvious, such as while playing a video game.
+At other times, the stress response can be subtler and gradually occur from repetitious screen interaction, such as frequent ongoing texting and social media consumption.
+Finally, it might be delayed only to erupt after years of screen time have accumulated.
+Regardless of which pathway, repeated fight-or-flight overstimulation of the nervous system from electronics will often result in a very dysregulated child.
 Dunckley (2015) notes that one way of thinking about ESS is to view electronics as a stimulant (in essence, not unlike caffeine, amphetamines, or cocaine).
-Electronic screens put the body into a state of high arousal and hyperfocus which is then followed by a “crash.”
-This type of overstimulation is able to cause various chemical, hormonal, and sleep disturbances in exactly the same way as other powerful stimulants can.
-Very important, just as a drug can affect the user long after stopping the drug and all traces of the drug in question are out of the body, excessive electronic media consumption can impact on the central nervous system long after the offending device has been removed.
-In fact, abuse and addiction of stimulant drugs such as methamphetamines and cocaine have a curiously similar presentation to that of ESS to include mood swings, difficulties in concentration, and narrowed range of interests outside of the substance or activity of choice.
+Electronic screens put the body into a state of high arousal and hyperfocus, which is then followed by a “crash.”
+This type of overstimulation can cause various chemical, hormonal, and sleep disturbances in exactly the same way as other powerful stimulants can.
+More importantly, just as a drug can affect the user long after stopping the drug and all traces of the drug in question are out of the body, excessive electronic media consumption can impact the central nervous system long after the offending device has been removed.
+In fact, abuse and addiction to stimulant drugs such as methamphetamines and cocaine have a curiously similar presentation to ESS, including mood swings, difficulties in concentration, and a narrowed range of interests outside of the substance or activity of choice.

 Warning signs of ESS (Dunckley, 2015):